rootcause-rs/rootcause/README.md

 ## Architecture

-The library consists of two main crates:
+The rootcause ecosystem consists of multiple crates:

-- **`rootcause`**: The main user-facing API.
-Contains safe abstractions and some unsafe code for type parameter handling.
-- **`rootcause-internals`**: Low-level implementation details.
-Contains the majority of unsafe code, isolated from user-facing APIs.

-This separation ensures that most unsafe operations are contained in a single, auditable crate.
-The public API in `rootcause` uses these primitives to provide safe, ergonomic error handling.
+**Core:**
+- **`rootcause`** - The main user-facing API with type-safe abstractions.
+Uses type markers to ensure the underlying data structures are used safely.
+- **`rootcause-internals`** - Low-level data structures and memory management.
+Handles the actual report storage, allocations, and pointer manipulation.

+**Extensions:**
+- **`rootcause-backtrace`** - Optional backtrace capture support.
+Provides hooks for automatic stack trace collection.

+The split between `rootcause` and `rootcause-internals` provides a clean API boundary: internals define how data is stored, while the main crate ensures that storage is accessed safely through Rust's type system.
+This makes it easy to understand the underlying representation while keeping the safe API ergonomic.
+Extensions integrate via the hook system without requiring changes to core.

 ## Stability and Roadmap